-One notable measure used to determine a country's quality of life is the Human Development

-Index (HDI), which has been compiled annually since 1990 by the United Nations Development Programme (UNDP).
-The HDI is a composite of several indicators, which measure a country's achievements in three main arenas of human development: longevity, knowledge and education, as well as economic standard of living.
-In a recent rankings of 169 countries, the HDI placed Iceland in the very high human development category, at 17th place.
+One notable indicator used to measure a country's quality of life is the Human Development Index (HDI), which is compiled annually since 1990 by the United Nations Development Programme (UNDP).
+The HDI is a composite of several indicators, which measure a country's achievements in three main areas of human development: longevity, knowledge and education, as well as economic standard of living.
+In a ranking of 169 countries, the HDI places Sao Tome and Principe in the medium human development category, at 127th place.
 Note: Although the concept of human development is complicated and cannot be properly captured by values and indices, the HDI, which is calculated and updated annually, offers a wide-ranging assessment of human development in certain countries, not based solely upon traditional economic and financial indicators.

-Written by Dr. Denise Youngblood Coleman, Editor in Chief, www.countrywatch.com; see Bibliography for research sources.
+Written by Dr. Denise Youngblood Coleman, Editor in Chief at www.countrywatch.com.
+See Bibliography for list of research sources.